Retreaded truck tires represent a savings of over $2 billion each year for North American trucking and transportation companies.

 No other retread is a Michelin.

-That’s why STTC relies exclusively on Michelin Retread Technologies (MRT) for our entire truck tire retreading process.
-Michelin tire retreads are built with computer-controlled Michelin precision, to Michelin standards, using Michelin new-tire rubber compounds and tread designs.
+That’s why STTC relies exclusively on Michelin Retread Technologies (MRT) and Oliver Rubber for our entire truck tire retreading process.
+Michelin truck tire retreads are built with computer-controlled Michelin precision, to Michelin’s high standards, using Michelin new-tire rubber compounds and tread designs.

 There’s a reason STTC uses MRT—no other inspection and retread process utilizes Michelin new-tire technology, materials, and quality standards to deliver genuine Michelin performance.
 Retreads built using the MRT are the first and only retreads built with: